Skip to content

 LaunchMsPaint();

-Once the scenario has completed, Rapise will then return back to the manual test playback.
+Once the scenario has completed, Rapise will return to the manual test playback.

 See Also